 Jude 3 & 4

 One of the many things I love about the Bible, is that it is contemporary.
 What Jude describes as a problem in the first century church is still a problem in our day.
 Ungodly people have once again wormed their way into the church and are corrupting congregations.
 Often times we see those outside the church as the only offenders, however we must also be prepared from attacks from the inside.These false teachers are disguised, and we don’t see who they really are until they’ve persuaded many into sin.
 In order to recognize false teaching, we must be familiar with the truth.
+Not only do we need to be equipped, but we must train our children as well.

 Who is Called to Defend the Faith?